 My blog’s mission

 And that’s when my blog was born!
-I want to empower young women who are feeling stuck, stagnant, held back, or intimidated, to SAY YES TO THEMSELVES and experience the world as solo female travelers.
+I want to encourage other young adults who are feeling stuck, stagnant, held back, or intimidated, to TAKE A CHANCE and explore new perspectives through travel.

 So far, I’ve traveled to 11 countries and spent 4 months living in Thailand.

 I’ve found a new confidence in myself to step out of my comfort zone and pursue anything I set my heart to.
 I now believe I’m capable, fearless, and empowered.

 I’ve become my happiest by pursuing what I love!